fbi-cde/crime-data-frontend/README.md

 Make sure to set the `API_KEY` environment variable with your API key for the [Crime Data API](//github.com/18f/crime-data-api).
 It should be an environment variable so that it doesn't leak to the client side application.

-Use `npm run watch` to start the continuous `webpack` process and a webserver.
+Use `npm run watch` to start the continuous `webpack` processes and a webserver.

 ## Running tests